Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 See also: How to avoid Sargassum Seaweed in the Caribbean

-I really hope you fall in love with this island just as we have.
-Feel free to reach out to me in the comments or through my social channels if I can be of any further help. – Tara Cannon
+I really hope you fall in love with the island of Terre-de-Haut, just as we have.
+If you have questions, please feel free to reach out to me via direct message on Instagram, Facebook or by email.

 Thanks so much for this in super informative in-depth review.
 We’re in the midst of planning a trip and Terre de Haunt caught our attention.
 Do you think 2 weeks with two toddlers would be too much on this island?